sherazi1214/Domin1/README.md

 These are essential principles that apply to all areas of IT security, whether it's networks, applications, cloud, or data.

-## General Security Concept divide into four catagries
+## General Security Concept divide into four categories

 - **[Security controls ](https://github.com/sherazi1214/Security-controls):**  we learn about what is  Security controls .
 - **[Security concepts ](https://github.com/sherazi1214/Security-concepts):**  we learn about what is  Security concepts .